VitSim/Getting-and-Cleaning-Data-Course-Project/README.md

 * 6. Group a tidy dataset for each subject and activity and calculate the average (mean) for all the other columns.
 * 7. Export this tidy dataset in the file tidy.txt

+In the R script run_analysis.R there is a step by step explanation.